 Hello, and thanks for stopping by!
-I’m a Senior Researcher at Microsoft Research India where I work on Speech Processing for Multilingual Communities.
-Currently, the focus of my work is on discovering techniques to build NLP and speech processing systems capable of handling code-switching without needing a large amount of code-switched training data.
-I also work on speech technologies for low resource languages.
+I’m a Senior Researcher at Microsoft Research India where I work on Speech and Natural Language Processing.
+Currently, the focus of my work is on the evaluation of massive language models, multilingual speech and NLP, and code-switching.
 For up-to-date information about publications, please take a look at my Google Scholar page.

 My research goal is to make all the content in the world available to all the people in the world, regardless of the language they speak, their level of education, their age, gender, and their special needs.
-So far, my main expertise has been in multilingual systems, particularly in dealing with languages that have very few linguistic resources.
+So far, my main expertise has been in multilingual systems, particularly in enabling speech and NLP applications in languages that have very few linguistic resources.
+More recently, I have developed a keen interest in the evaluation of NLP systems, particularly in the challenges of evaluating multilingual systems.

 Code-switched data for the Language Identification shared task organized as part of the First Workshop on Speech Technologies for Code-switching for Multilingual Communities is now available for research use.